msdalp/msdalp.github.io/_posts/2018-06-20-Gitlab-CI-Auto-Deployment-to-Remote-Server.markdown

 <br>![variables](/assets/img/24_06_variables.png)<br>

-`SSH_PRIVATE_KEY` is the private key we created on gitlab server.
-You will copy everything from `id_rsa` file and put here. `TARGET_USER` is just the username and server address which is `test_app@production.msdalp.com` for us in this case.
+`SSH_PRIVATE_KEY` is the private key we created for deployment.
+You will copy everything from `id_rsa` file and put here. `TARGET_USER` is just the username and server address for production server which is `test_app@production.msdalp.com` in this case.

 Next we can add `.gitlab-ci.yml` and ssh into our production server when there is a commit on master.
 The simplest file would be: